KatharaFramework/Kathara/README.md

 Thanks to Docker, the framework has the performances to run in production and our images can emulate most network equipments.

 ## Installation
-Check the [Wiki](https://github.com/KatharaFramework/Kathara/wiki) for the installation guide.
+Install Docker and Python 2.x and then run the installer.
+For a step by step guide check the [Wiki](https://github.com/KatharaFramework/Kathara/wiki).

 ## Graphical User Interface
 You can download both Kathará and the GUI by cloning recursively using